-1. Section 56 of the Licensing (Scotland) Act provides that only: - is eligible to apply for an occasional licence

-- The holder of a premises licence;

-- The holder of a personal licence; or

-- A representative of any voluntary organisation
+- 1. Section 56 of the Licensing (Scotland) Act provides that only: - - The holder of a premises licence; - The holder of a personal licence; or - A representative of any voluntary organisation

-2. Where alcohol is to be sold for consumption on the premises, the Act requires that a clear statement be made as to whether children or young persons are to be allowed entry and, if they are, a statement of the terms on which they are allowed entry

-3. Data Protection Act 1998
+- 2. Where alcohol is to be sold for consumption on the premises, the Act requires that a clear statement be made as to whether children or young persons are to be allowed entry and, if they are, a statement of the terms on which they are allowed entry - 3.
+Data Protection Act 1998